Table of Contents

 • 2.
 Lipstick-Sized Portable Charger

-A lipstick-size portable charger will be an absolute game changer for your trip.
-Use it as an extra battery to charge up your phone or camera while you’re on the go so you don’t have to stop your day and wait to charge your devices.
-Simply toss it into your purse or daypack and you’re good to go!
+A lipstick-size portable charger will be a lifesaver for your trip.
+Use it as an extra battery and power bank to charge up your phone or camera while you’re on the go so you don’t have to stop your day and wait to charge your devices.
+Simply toss it into your purse or daypack and you’re GTG!

 charger